 What is Hyperledger?

-Before delving into Hyperledger vs. Ethereum battle, it would be wise first to have a basic idea of what Hyperledger is all about.
+Before delving into Hyperledger vs. Ethereum battle, it would be wise first to have a basic idea of what Hyperledger blockchain is all about.

 Contrary to perception, Hyperledger is neither a company nor a cryptocurrency nor a blockchain.
 Instead, it is an open-source hub, which seeks to support industrial blockchain development.
-One can think of it as an open-source collective effort initiated to accelerate the development of cross-industry blockchain technologies.
+One can think of it as an blockchain open-source collective effort initiated to accelerate the development of cross-industry blockchain technologies.

 Hyperledger is to integrate independent open protocols and standards for user-specific modules.
 The project’s team has made it clear that they won’t build a native cryptocurrency for the project.
 The project began accepting proposals for incubation as well as other technologies and core elements in 2016.